 Why should you buy this: The 1660 Ti is plenty fast, without the RTX performance and price overhead.

 Who’s it for: Gamers who aren’t interested in ray tracing.

 Why we picked the Nvidia GTX 1660 Ti:

-The GTX 1660 Ti does lack the RTX features, like ray tracing and DLSS, which have so characterized this generation of graphics cards from the green team, but that’s what helps keep its price so attractive.
+The GTX 1660 Ti does lack the RTX features, like ray tracing and DLSS, which have so characterized this generation and the last generation of graphics cards from the green team, but that’s what helps keep its price so attractive.
 Just make sure that you buy the most affordable one you can find, as the more expensive ones, even with modest overclocks, don’t come close to RTX 2060 performance, whilst edging far too close to its price.